craftercms/docs/source/.new-ia/by-role/system-admin/security/security-change-defaults.rst

   #.
 Restart Studio

 * Change the default Studio ``admin`` user password either by randomizing the ``admin`` password for a fresh install of Crafter Studio or by changing the password after logging in as user ``admin``.
-For more information on randomizing the admin password for a fresh install, see :ref:`randomize-admin-password`.
-For more information on changing user passwords, see :ref:`user-passwords`
+For more information on randomizing the admin password for a fresh install, see :ref:`newIa-randomize-admin-password`.
+For more information on changing user passwords, see :ref:`newIa-user-passwords`

 * Set session cookies as ``HTTP Only`` and ``Secure`` by setting the flags to ``true`` in your tomcat ``web.xml`` file